 1. When do Freshmen practices occur?
 Is it different from the Varsity/JV practices?

 Freshmen practice separately from the Varsity/JV.
 The Varsity/JV coaches do help out with freshman practices on occasion.
-Freshman go Monday through Friday and don’t practice on Saturdays.
+Freshman practice Monday through Friday.
 Typical practice time is 2:45 to 4:15.
 This allows players to ride the activity bus in the afternoons.
 First bus leaves at 4:30.
 Friday afternoon practices times vary on whether teachers have self directed (12:45 pm start for practice) or building/districted directed afternoon meetings (2:45 pm normal start for practice).
 There is no activity bus on Friday.

 2. When does Varsity/JV practice?

 Monday through Saturday – Varsity practices Monday through Thursday (2:45 to 5:30), games on Friday.
 Players arrive 3 hours or sooner before game time.
 They will have position meetings and a walk through indoor practice before dressing for the game.
 Saturday practices start at 9am and are a film study day for Varsity players and game prep for JV players.
 JV Games are on Mondays and coaches will set the time for players to arrive at school based on travel or home game (2 to 4 hours before).

 3. Does my child’s physical “roll up” from the middle school if they just had one done last year?

 Yes, middle schools pass along grades and athletic physicals to the high school at the end of 8th grade.
 Players MUST have a physical form completed before they will be allowed to practice in any sport.

 4. How much does it cost to play football at the high school?